 Certificate of Attendance / CME Certificates

-Participants will be able to download their certificate of attendance (as of June 11, 2022 at 08:00 CEST) and CME certificate directly from the ESHG Portal.
+Participants will be able to download their certificate of attendance (as of June 10, 2023 at 08:00 CEST) and CME certificate directly from the ESHG Portal.
 You can access the portal with the same email and password you used to register and access the virtual conference platform.
-More information on how to obtain CME credits visit this page.
+More information on how to obtain CME credits will follow soon.

 Certificate of Presentation